schnusch/mensabot/README.rst

 **allow**, **deny**
 	**chats**
-		Array of integer group IDs
+		Array of integer chat IDs

 	**users**
-		Array of strings that are tried to be interpreted as integer chat IDs or if unable to do so as usernames, names can be prefixed by an @-sign to prevent interpretation as an ID.
+		Array of strings that are tried to be interpreted as integer user IDs or if unable to do so as usernames, names can be prefixed by an @-sign to prevent interpretation as an ID.